marigold-dev/training-dapp-shifumi/README.md

 ## Step 2 : Add initial storage and compile

-Compile the contract once to create the default file `main.storageList.jsligo` for deployment
+Compile the contract once, in order to create the default required file `main.storageList.jsligo` used at deployment step later

 ```bash
 taq compile main.jsligo